L’Esprit Du Temps

-DIRTY LACES release new single ‘These Days’, out now on Golden Robot Records.
+DIRTY LACES release their new EP ‘L’Esprit Du Temps’, out now on Golden Robot Records.

 DIRTY LACES have been making an impact on the Manchester music scene for a few years.
-Delivering a high octane, punk tinged sound, blended with some of the legendary UK Classic Rock influences, DIRTY LACES hit you with heavy riffs and addictive melodies, that produces powerful Mancunian rock’n’roll with a dirty garage edge.
+Delivering a high octane, punk tinged sound, blended with some of the legendary UK classic rock influences, DIRTY LACES hit you with heavy riffs and addictive melodies that produce powerful Mancunian rock’n’roll with a dirty garage edge.

 ABOUT DIRTY LACES

 Striding between the Cotton Mills of North Manchester, Dirty Laces bring hypnotic rhythms, piercing riffs and a natural grasp for melody.

 They are comfortable in their own skin and unafraid to take risks.
 Bolstered by the music they were raised on, Dirty Laces encapsulate the true spirit of rock & roll with their uncompromising song-crafting and passion that oozes in their live performances.